Thinking about hormone replacement therapy? Here’s what you need to know before you decide.

 Those sleep interruptions make fatigue the primary symptom of menopause around the world, Robin Phillips, a New York gynecologist and editor of “The Menopause Bible: The Complete Practical Guide to Managing Your Menopause,” told Healthline.

 Doctors previously thought that vasomotor symptoms lasted from six months to two years, but they can last much longer.
-Half of all women who experience frequent hot flashes live with them for more than seven years, according to another major study.
+Half of all women who experience frequent hot flashes live with them for more than seven years, according to another

 If your first hot flashes come while you’re still bleeding, the median (half less and half more) is nearly 12 years.